Middle Ages: Terminology and periodisation

-The most commonly given starting point for the Middle Ages is around 500, with the date of 476 first used by Bruni.
+The most commonly given starting point for the Middle Ages is around 500, with the date of 476 first used by Bruni--mapping to the removal of the last (native) Roman emperor in the West from power and his replacement by a German chieftain.
 (Note: This is the year the last Western Roman Emperors were driven from Italy.)
 Later starting dates are sometimes used in the outer parts of Europe.
 For Europe as a whole, 1500 is often considered to be the end of the Middle Ages, but there is no universally agreed upon end date.
 Depending on the context, events such as the conquest of Constantinople by the Turks in 1453, Christopher Columbus's first voyage to the Americas in 1492, or the Reformation in 1517 are sometimes used.
 English historians often use the Battle of Bosworth Field in 1485 to mark the end of the period.
 For Spain, dates commonly used are the death of King Ferdinand II in 1516, the death of Queen Isabella I of Castile in 1504, or the conquest of Granada in 1492.
+1648, marking the end of the European wars of religion, might be considered an upper-bound that preserves the tripartite schema of the terminology (classical antiquity, the medieval, and the modern).
+The European Renaissance, the Reformation, and Early Modernity would, in that case, all refer to a transition between the Middle Ages and modernity in Western Europe instead of being counted as their own periods, similar to the way that the fall of the Western Roman Empire (occurring over a period of centuries) marks the beginning of the medieval period.
+By the end of the Thirty Years War, this transition has been accomplished in a geopolitical sense and the territory previously known as Christendom begins to be called Europe.